Licensed Therapist for Chronic Pelvic Pain and Illness in Round Rock, Texas

 “I don't want to spend more energy on something that might not work.
 I'm already exhausted.”

-I hear this often — and it makes complete sense.
+This makes complete sense.
 You have already invested so much.
 Time, money, energy, hope.
-Many clients describe early sessions as the first time in years they have felt genuinely heard and unhurried — which is itself a form of nervous system regulation.
+Many clients describe early sessions as the first time in years they have felt genuinely heard and unhurried.
 You don't have to have energy to spare to begin.
 You just have to be willing to try something different.

 “What if this doesn’t work for me?”